 Tip: Try to paint on sunny days.
 A dry, sunny day will offer good lighting and allow the paint to dry quickly.
 A humid, rainy day usually slows down the drying process and causes paint drips.

 When painting interior walls, keep these painting tips and tricks in mind:

 - If you don't know if the existing wall paint is oil- or water-based, wipe the surface with denatured alcohol.
 If the rag picks up the paint, it's water-based.
 If no paint rubs off on the rag, it's oil-based.

 - Keep your family safe when painting indoors by using low volatile organic compounds (VOC) and low-odor paints.
 Most paint we sell qualifies as low VOC and low-odor.

 - Not all paint sheens are equal.
 Paint finishes are created when solid paint particles of shinier paints are ground into a finer state.
-When this grounding occurs, the paint solids lay tightly over one another creating a higher gloss and increased durability that can be seen in high-gloss and semi-gloss paints.types of paint finishes for your home.
+When this grounding occurs, the paint solids lay tightly over one another, creating a higher gloss.
+It results in an increased durability that can be seen in high-gloss and semi-gloss paints.

 - Choose contrasting trim colors for a more dynamic look.
 The architectural details of a room can get lost when the trim and wall colors are similar, creating a space that seems awash in just one color.

 - Grays are the new neutral, commonly replacing tan and off-white among the most popular neutral wall colors.
 Not all grays are alike, however.
 Many contain hints of warm yellows and reds to complement existing decor.

 - Use 4- or 6-inch white, dense foam paint roller covers for the smoothest finish on your walls.